-Welcome!
+Welcome Home!

-The SUNY Poly student handbook is a centralized source of campus resources to assist you in your college experience.
-It includes general information about the campus and specific information concerning institutional policies and procedures.
+The SUNY Poly student handbook is your source for campus resources that we hope will enhance your SUNY Poly experience.
+This handbook includes general information about the campus and specific information concerning institutional policies and procedures.

 As a registered student at SUNY Poly, you are expected to be aware of the information contained in this handbook.
 Your responsibility for adhering to the policies and procedures in the handbook is not waived due to a failure to read them, so please spend some time familiarizing yourself with the content.
 Equally important is your understanding of all of the support services offered to you at SUNY Poly, and the rights, privileges and expectations you have as student.